pardallio/dcmdb/README.md

 ```
 ./chase.py -scan -case MYCASE [ -exp MYEXP ]
 ```
 This will generate the file `cases/MYCASE/data.yaml` containing all dates and leadtimes (in seconds) for the given files.
 Default is to scan all experimetns within a case, give MYEXP to just updated a single run.
 Note that scanning ECFS may take some minutes.
 Don't forget to commit the new file to the repo after you've created or updated it.
+For now commits should be done directly to the master branch.

 ### The cases module